MA Family Support

 - Eileen Irwin, Family Support Graduate 2015

-Participants will have a third-level qualification or a recognised professional qualification in a field broadly related to Family Support service delivery.
-In addition, as the programme is not geared towards individuals coming out of undergraduate programmes, a minimum of three year’s work experience in the health and social services area will be required of candidates.
-As there currently exists a set of practitioners working with children and families in community settings who despite a wealth of skill, have not attained a formal recognised undergraduate qualification, two places may be offered on the programme at the Postgraduate Diploma in Family Support Studies level.
+Participants will have a third-level qualification or a recognised professional qualification in a field broadly related to family support service delivery.
+In addition, as the programme is not geared towards individuals coming out of undergraduate programmes, a minimum of three years’ work experience in the health and social services area is required of candidates.
+As there currently exists a set of practitioners working with children and families who, despite a wealth of skills, have not attained a formal, recognised undergraduate qualification, two places may be offered on the programme at the PDip (Family Support Studies) level.

 Graduates will have the opportunity to enhance their careers in a wide range of service areas at both practitioner and manager level, working in state and voluntary services on behalf of children and families.
 Reflecting the interdisciplinary nature of the family support area, the programme is geared towards those working in social work, social care, community work, public health nursing, disability, education, justice, social welfare, early years, gerontology, and other related fields.

 Next start date: September 2020

 Closing Date: 26 May 2020

 Course code: 1FS2 (MA); 1FS3 (PDip)

 Fees: €1,775 p.a.